2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in Maryland

 Design majors at Stevenson take out an average of $27,998 in student loans while working on their Bachelor's Degree.

-Read full report on Design & Applied Arts at Stevenson University
+Full Design & Applied Arts at Stevenson University Report

-Out of the 7 schools in Maryland that were part of this year’s ranking, University of Maryland - Baltimore County landed the # 4 spot on the list.
+A rank of #4 on this year’s list means University of Maryland - Baltimore County is a great place for design and applied arts students working on their bachelor’s degree.
 UMBC is a fairly large public school located in the large suburb of Baltimore.

 About 73% of the students majoring in design at the school are women while 27% are male.